All Episodes

 It's what Bill Ayers is teaching today.

-I really think that the deep unrest, not just racial, a deep unrest in this country, that's primarily the racial divide, though, I will admit this, has been fostered purposefully for the uh eventual attempt to destroy capitalism in this country and turn it into socialism by creating more and more and more and more dependent people who have been made dependent by a bunch of liberal Democrats who um uh have been told that they have no chance in this country anyway,
+After having studying this, I really think that the deep unrest, not just racial the deep unrest in this country, it's primarily the racial divide, though I will admit this has been fostered purposefully for the uh, eventual Attempt to destroy capitalism in this country and turn it into socialism by creating more and more and more and more dependent people who have been made dependent by a bunch of liberal Democrats who have been told that they have no chance in this country anyway because white greed,

-because white greed or this greed or Wall Street greed or whatever is going to forever keep them down.
+or this greed, or Wall Street greed or whatever, is going to forever keep them down.

 And so they end up in constantly angry and enraged.

-And I I and when yeah, when I see stories like this from Reuters, ugly election incidents show lingering U.S. racism, the media is every bit as part of this too.
+And when I see stories like this from Reuters, ugly election incidents show lingering U.S. racism, the media is every bit as part of this too.

 They want this country at war with itself.

-They want people at the they want men and women arguing with each other, feminism.
+They want people, they want men and women arguing with each other, feminism.

 They want blacks and whites constantly at odds.